avinetworks/owasp-crs-technical-discussion/language-draft.md

 ```

-FIXME: need to add syntax for PSM here.

 ### rule templates ###

 Not sure if needed.
 But there may be a use case for a simple form of single inheritance for rules, to avoid repetitive typing: